-4.7.1 NASM_MAJOR and NASM_MINOR: NASM Version
+4.8.1 NASM_MAJOR, NASM_MINOR, NASM_SUBMINOR and NASM_PATCHLEVEL: NASM Version

-The single-line macros NASM_MAJOR and NASM_MINOR expand to the major and minor parts of the version number of NASM being used.
-So, under NASM 0.96 for example, NASM_MAJOR would be defined to be 0 and NASM_MINOR would be defined as 96.
+The single-line macros NASM_MAJOR, NASM_MINOR, NASM_SUBMINOR and NASM_PATCHLEVEL expand to the major, minor, subminor and patch level parts of the version number of NASM being used.
+So, under NASM 0.98.32p1 for example, NASM_MAJOR would be defined to be 0, NASM_MINOR would be defined as 98, NASM_SUBMINOR would be defined to 32, and NASM_PATCHLEVEL would be defined as 1.